f4pga/f4pga-arch-defs/quicklogic/README.md

 ## Limitations

-1. **The routing is constrained to the first two rows of the FPGA grid**.
-There fore  the only IO ports that can be used are *FBIO_0* - *FBIO_15*
-2. No support for the global clock network yet.
+1. No support for the global clock network yet.
 Clock signal is routed to *QCK* inputs of LOGIC cells via the ordinary routing network.
-3. No support for dedicated connections between the FPGA and the SoC yet.
+2. No support for dedicated connections between the FPGA and the SoC yet.